Liliputech/KohaRecommenderEngine/README.md

 - Any other idea is welcome<br>

 ## Greetings
-- Mr Kyle Hall who developped Koha Plugin functionnality and provided the community with running examples.
+- Kyle Hall who developped Koha Plugin functionnality and provided the community with running examples.
 - Lyon 3 Koha Team for their "knowledge sharing" values and for giving me the necessary pre-requisite for having fun while coding in Perl and JS.

 # FR - KohaRecommenderEngine